collabkit/future/lib/chameleon/Readme.md

 # Chameleon

-Chameleon is an HTML processor that can take an annotated HTML template, a JavaScript object and a callback function for message rendering and outputs rendered HTML content.
+Chameleon is an HTML processor that can take an annotated HTML template, a JavaScript object and a callback function for message rendering and output finished HTML content.
+It's designed to be portable to the client, currently relying on JSDom, but potentially using any web browser's DOM implementation.
+Rendered HTML can be cleaned of unused whitespace and comments while preserving whitespace sensitive elements like textarea and pre as well as conditional comments used by Internet Explorer.

 ## Templates